-In the field of project management, there are two main categories which every project manager will require mastery of in order to succeed: Knowledge Areas and Project Management Process Groups.
-These two categories are the backbone of the PMBOK® Guide (Project Management Body of Knowledge).
+In the field of project management, there are two main categories that every project manager will require mastery of in order to succeed: knowledge areas and project management process groups.
+These two categories are the backbone of the PMBOK® Guide.

-In order to successfully pass the PMP Exam (Project Management Professional), you must become proficient in both of these areas.
-The Knowledge Areas consist of 10 different categories of project management that deal with all you must know in order to be a successful PM.
-The Process Groups are the methods by which you actually do the project management.
+In order to successfully pass the PMP Exam, you must become proficient in both of these areas.
+The knowledge areas consist of 10 different categories of project management that deal with all you must know in order to be a successful PM.
+The process groups are the methods by which you actually do the project management.

-Learning about Process Groups and implementing them is not quite the same thing.
+Learning about project management process groups and implementing them is not quite the same thing.
 Every project is unique, and so the implementation of process groups will necessarily be molded and shaped to fit your project in order for it to be successful.
-Here are the basic principles of the 5 Project Management Process Groups.
+This article will discuss the basic principles of the 5 project management process groups which are project initiation, planning, execution, monitoring and controlling, and closing.

 The first step of any project involves casting a vision for what will be accomplished throughout the duration of that project.
 Without this step in the process, there is no groundwork laid, and a foundation is crucial for the building of anything, including successful projects.
-Initiation creates a strong foundation upon which the other four Process Groups are built.
+Initiation creates a strong foundation upon which the other four project management process groups are built.